For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What are exchange rates?

 Exchange rates tell you how much you'll get when you convert one currency into another.
-Rates can change massively from day to day (and even hour to hour), so you can never be exactly sure how much you're going to get.
+Rates can change massively from day to day (and even hour to hour), so you can never be exactly sure how much you'll get.

 There are two separate rates worth knowing about: how much it'll cost to get your travel money and how much it will be to return your unused cash.
 Some outlets also charge a commission (their price for doing the conversion).